myarotskaya/architecture-center/docs/data/technology-choices/data-storage.md

 ---
-title: Choosing a data storage technology for batch processing
+title: Choosing a data storage technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Choosing a data storage technology for batch processing
+# Choosing a data storage technology

-## What are your options when choosing a data store for batch processing?
+## What are your options when choosing data storage in Azure?

 There are several options for ingesting data into Azure, depending on your needs: